dknittel/sinatra_fantasy_sports_draft/notes.md

-heroku, , change num of players per team to at least 5, create options for pool on draft_new page so user knows what to enter, test site, If time: put a "select number of players per team" input on drafts/new page
+change num of players per team to at least 5, create options for pool on draft_new page so user knows what to enter, test site, If time: put a "select number of players per team" input on drafts/new page

-heroku:make dotenv compatibale,then do heroku run rake db:seed

 write rspec tests

-sort players by ppg?: don't use draftees and just do players orderby(points).each => now the complete page is registering the wrong players being selected so the complete page displays wrong players:
+add filter button so you can filter by team, position.
+Maybe a sort button too but these might have the issue with below: sort players by ppg?: don't use draftees and just do players orderby(points).each => now the complete page is registering the wrong players being selected so the complete page displays wrong players: (SOlUTION create a :ppg_rank column in player table that you create in seed file and have ajax call select player based on that) erb code for above:
 <div class="players2">
   <div id="available-players">
     <% Player.order(points: desc).each do |player|%>